PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

 // The GetPerson particle allows the user to input their name, then writes
 // the input to the Person handle.
-// This particle also provides a slot to display a greeting to the person. particle GetPerson in 'GetPerson.wasm'
+// This particle also provides a slot to display a greeting to the person. particle GetPerson in 'particles.wasm'
   person: writes Person
   root: consumes
     greetingSlot: provides

 // The DisplayGreeting particle, takes the name passed through the Person
-// handle, and displays a greeting. particle DisplayGreeting in 'DisplayGreeting.wasm'
+// handle, and displays a greeting. particle DisplayGreeting in 'particles.wasm'
   person: reads Person
   greetingSlot: consumes